-Our RSE programme will be planned and delivered based on the guidance provided by the PSHE Association.
-This programe of study has been approved by the DfE and the resources it provides.
+Our RSE program will be planned and delivered based on the guidance provided by the PSHE Association.
+This program of study has been approved by the DfE and the resources it provides.
 Pupils receive their entitlement for RSE through a spiral curriculum which demonstrates progression.
-The RSE programme is delivered through a variety of opportunities including:
+The RSE program is delivered through a variety of opportunities including: